breathe-easy-events/sheffield.breathe-easy.uk/src/index.md

 ![An air purifier at the back of an event space.
 There are rows of chairs in front of the stage and the lighting makes everything look purple and blue](/static/img/pxl_20251114_195523126~2-2-.jpg "Air Purifier in Action")

 ### Community, events, and connection

-Alongside our lending library, we run regular Covid-safer spaces for connection and creativity.

 Throughout 2025 we hosted monthly in-person socials and weekly online calls, offering opportunities to connect, create, play, and simply be together in Covid-conscious ways.